ramses-tech/nefertari/docs/source/event_handlers.rst

 ``nefertari.events`` defines a set of event classes inherited from ``nefertari.events.RequestEvent``, ``nefertari.events.BeforeEvent`` and ``nefertari.events.AfterEvent``.

 There are two types of nefertari events:
     * "Before" events, which are run after view class is instantiated, but before view method is run, and before request is processed.
-Can be used to edit request.
+Can be used to edit the request.
     * "After" events, which are run after view method has been called.
-Can be used to edit response.
+Can be used to edit the response.

 Check the API section for a full list of attributes/params events have.